 - First Class and Standard Class rail throughout (Standard Premier Class on Eurostar journeys with a light meal and drinks)

 - Scenic rail journey on the narrow-gauge Pinzgaubahn

 - 14 meals including a special Passion Play dinner

-- Tier 1* tickets to a performance of the Oberammergau Passion Play
+- Tickets to a performance of the Oberammergau Passion Play

 - Visit to the spectacular Krimml Waterfalls

 - Journey on the Grossglockner High Alpine Road

 - Exclusive meeting point at our dedicated Departure Office in St Pancras

 - Services of a professional tour escort and knowledgeable local guides for touring

 Days 1-2 – London to Zell am See